Even though you may have a good resume, education, and experience, it is the idea of a personal interview that is intimidating.

 Turn off digital devices.
 Be respectful using Sir and Ma’am and Yes instead of Yeah.
 You want to do your best, even if it seems a little old fashioned.

-Do some research on the bank or credit union you are applying with.
-How long have them been in business?
+Do some research on the bank or credit union you are applying with for your bank teller interview.
+How long have they been in business?
 How many branches do they have in your area?

 Check their social media pages.
 Would you want to bank there, if you don’t already?